PAYROLL CALCULATION PROCEDURE

 The monthly payroll calculation procedure consists of the following steps:

-● The payroll file, social insurance payment orders, as well as salary payment orders (if necessary) are sent to the employer
+- Sending the payroll file, social insurance payment orders and, if necessary, salary payment orders to the employer

 In case of illness and after the declarations have been submitted, the sick leave list must be prepared and submitted no later than the 10th of the following month after receiving it.